anavatsid/algo/README.md

 python main.py --video "path/to/video" --show
 ```
 ### Screen Capture
 In case of screen capture, Please use the below command.
-The number of ticker in config file and the number of user-selected rectangles should be same.
-Otherwise, error message will be displayed.
+If so, the available ticker names will be displayed from config file.
+From there, select one of them and select the specific area on screeen.
 ```commandline
 python main.py -i capture -c ticker.config
 ```